eagee/FileFinder/README.md

 2. The application allocates 64 lists of 1024 strings and places them in a thread safe queue for writing, and tracks the total bufffer count as 64.
 3. The application pops the next available list from the queue and recursively iterates through 1024 file names and places them in the buffer.
 4. The application notifies the threads performing search operations [see: Application executes search operation for substring](#Application-executes-search-operation-for-substring) that there is a new read-only buffer for processing.
-5. The application repeats steps 3-4.
+5. The application repeats steps 3-4 until all files names have been processed.
 6. This use case ends when all file names have been buffered and moved into a queue for reading and the threads performing search operations in [see: Application executes search operation for substring](#Application-executes-search-operation-for-substring) and the number of empty write buffers has been restored to the total buffer amount (indicating that all processing is complete and that we can clean up).